CBRJ-Lyrical-Metrics/lyrical-evolution-capstone/README.md

 ## I. PROJECT OVERVIEW

 #### 1. GOAL:
-The goal of this project is to build a Natural Language Processing model that can predict the decade a song first appeared on teh Billboard Top 100 chart, given the lyrics of the song.
+The goal of this project is to build a Natural Language Processing model that can predict the decade a song first appeared on the Billboard Top 100 chart, given the lyrics of the song.

 #### 2. DESCRIPTION: